 Mark currently sits on the Board of WaterAid and chairs their Finance and Risk Committee.

 Julieanne has considerable leadership experience in the not-for-profit sector with an emphasis on strategy, business performance, marketing, fundraising, and stakeholder management.

-Julieanne has served on several Boards, including Chair of PACT Centre for Emerging Artists and Theatre Network NSW.
-Julieanne is a Principal at Cobalt59.
+Julieanne has served on several Boards, including as Chair of PACT Centre for Emerging Artists and Theatre Network NSW.
+Julieanne is a Co-founder and Director of Sydney-based management consultancy Cobalt59.

 General Manager, Engagement

 Kate began her career in the education sector before moving to Edelman, a global marketing and communications agency, where she worked for seventeen years.